SAP-archive/cloud-platform-workflow-virtual-event/exercises/01/readme.md

 ## Steps

-After completing the steps in this exercise you'll have appropriate roles set up and assigned to your user, an IDE set up and configured to work with Workflow artifacts, and an instance of the main Workflow service set up explicitly, alongside instances of some other related services.
-Instances of the Authorization & Trust Management and HTML5 Application Repository services mentioned earlier will be set up implicitly in the next exercise.
+After completing the steps in this exercise you'll have appropriate roles set up and assigned to your user, an IDE set up and configured to work with Workflow artifacts, and an instance of the main Workflow service set up, alongside instances of some other related services.
+Instances of the Authorization & Trust Management and HTML5 Application Repository services mentioned earlier will be set up in the next exercise.

 ### 1. Log on to the SAP Cloud Platform Cockpit and look around